energywebfoundation/ssi/apps/vc-api/docs/tutorials/consent-tutorial.md

 **Sample Expected Response Body**

 The response contains a VP Request, which is a specification defined here: https://w3c-ccg.github.io/vp-request-spec/.
-You can see that the VP Request's `query` section contains a `DIDAuth` query.
+You can see that the VP Request's `query` section contains a `PresentationDefinition` `credentialQuery`.
-This means that we must authenticate as our chosen DID in order to obtain the credential that we requested.
+This presentation definition requests a self-signed credential (via the `subject_is_issuer` property).

 The `challenge` value and the final fragment of the `serviceEndpoint`, which is the `transaction id`, should be different from the sample below.